 - Turn dough out on a clean floured surface.
 Knead the dough for about 3-5 min.
 (If you have a handy KitchenAid mixer, now would be the perfect time to use it!)
 The dough should be slightly sticky, but not sticking to your hands.
 If it sticks to your hands, dust your hands and the dough with more flour.

-- Once the dough has come together, is slightly sticky and smooth, form it into a ball and cover with a tea towel.
+- Once the dough comes together, it should still be slightly sticky, yet smooth.
+Form the dough into a ball, place in an oiled bowl, and cover with a tea towel.
 Let rest for 30 minutes.
 Meanwhile, prep the filling and oil a 9x9 inch square dish.

 Filling & Rolling the Dough